PLhery/node-twitter-api-v2/doc/basics.md

 const { TwitterApi } = require('twitter-api-v2');
 ```

-Instanciate with your wanted authentification method.
+Instanciate with your wanted authentication method.

 ```ts
 // OAuth 1.0a (User context)